Giovanni's Room: Masculinity

 David grapples with insecurities pertaining to his masculinity throughout the novel.
 He spends much of his time comparing himself to every man he meets, ensuring that his performative masculinity allows him to "pass" while negotiating the public sphere.
 For David, masculinity is intertwined with sexual identity, and thus he believes that his same-sex desires act against his masculinity.
-Baldwin seems to direct the source of his toxic masculinity towards David's father, as he takes on many of his father's problematic traits.
-David craves an authority figure and blames his father's lack of authority and responsibility for many of his struggles throughout the novel.
-This comes to a head when David drunk-drives (a habit he assigns to his father) and is involved in an accident.
-When his father arrives all he can say is: "I haven't done anything wrong have I?".
-This ends his relationship with his father and cements his toxic masculine behaviours.
+One of David’s prominent male figures is his alcoholic father, with whom he holds a complex and sensitive relationship.
+After a drunk driving incident, David is met by his father in the hospital, where his father repeatedly reassures David that he "is going to be all right", to which David replies "Daddy" and begins to cry.
+This moment of expected vulnerability from David and his father cements the pain behind their relationship, which can be seen to cause David to put up a front of masculinity, which—to him—does not coincide with his sexual attractions.

 Manhood

-The phrase 'manhood' repeats throughout the book, in much the same ways that we find masculinity manifesting itself.
+The phrase 'manhood' repeats throughout the book, in much the same ways that masculinity manifests itself.
 The difference between the two themes, in this case, is that David's manhood seems to be more to do with his sexual relationships, whereas his masculinity is guided by learned public behaviours he claims to inherit from his father.
-The self-loathing and projecting that ensues seems to depict the final blow to a man who already had a great amount of dysphoria.
-Baldwin's positioning of manhood within the narrative align it also with nationhood, sexuality and all facets of performance within the public sphere.
+The self-loathing and projecting that ensues seem to depict the final blow to a man who already had a great amount of dysphoria.
+Baldwin's positioning of manhood within the narrative aligns it also with nationhood, sexuality and all facets of performance within the public sphere.
 Josep Armengol linked Baldwin's description of manhood as a way of him navigating his experiences of blackness in the LGBTQ+ community, particularly when David describes his earliest same-sex encounter with a boy called Joey.
 In this description "black" becomes a motif for experience and his dark thoughts surrounding Joey and his body.

 LGBTQ+ spaces and movement in the public sphere

-Much of the integral plot of Giovanni's Room occurs within queer spaces, with the gay bar David frequents being the catalyst that not only drives the plot, but allows it to occur.
-The bar acts as a mediator for David, Baldwin uses this setting to bring up much of the conflict of the novel, however, it remains a place that David returns to.
-Baldwin's novel is one of the most accurate portrayals of LGBTQ+ people navigating the public and private sphere of its time.
-It negotiates the behaviour of publicly LGBTQ+ people alongside those who are still "closeted", like David, and how these differing perspectives have an effect on the individual as well as the community that they navigate.